Unprecedented growth for female-founded unicorns

 “The difference between a good product and a good brand is emotion.”Jen Rubio, Co-founder of Away

 Next up, Jen Rubio.
 Rubio describes Away’s marketing strategy as “people-first,” one that largely relies on creating compelling content.
-In a NewsCred piece, Rubio discusses why content and storytelling been so important to Away’s brand;
+In a NewsCred piece, Rubio’s startup quotes focus on content and storytelling.

 “We’ve always thought about the need to develop the product and the brand simultaneously – neither can succeed without the other.”
 She goes on the say, “In order to truly be successful, you have to understand who you’re trying to reach, and what they want to hear.
 I think more and more brands are starting to recognize and appreciate the importance of people-first marketing.
 It can’t just be about the consumer, but about the human who’s making the choice to interact and consume.”